Dimm-ddr/loudlyproud/docs/testing-task-6-docs.md

 ## Objective

-Create testing documentation and a validation script.
+Create comprehensive documentation for the testing system and a validation script to verify all components are in place.
 This is the final task that completes the testing implementation.
-This task only creates files.

-## Important Note

-⚠️ **This task runs in an isolated VM environment**.
-Do NOT run `pnpm install` or `pnpm run validate:tests`.
-Only create documentation files and the validation script.

 ## What You'll Create